UEXT

-Universal EXTension (UEXT) is a connector layout which includes power and three serial buses: Asynchronous, I2C, and SPI.
-The connector layout was specified by Olimex Ltd and declared an open-project that is royalty-free.
+Universal EXTension (UEXT) is a connector layout which includes power and three serial buses: Asynchronous, I2C, and SPI separately over 10 pins in a 2×5 layout.
+The connector layout was specified by Olimex Ltd and declared an open-project that is royalty-free in 2011, and was used in all their boards after 2004.

 Physical characteristics

-The UEXT connector consists of 10 pins, in a two row by five male pin configuration, with a plastic keyed-shroud.
+The UEXT connector consists of 10 pins, in a two row by five male pin configuration, with a plastic keyed-shrouded or box header (specifically BH10S).
 All pins have a spacing of 0.1 inch (2.54 mm).
-The socket is mated with a 2x5 (10-pin) IDC female connector, and typically connected to a Ribbon cable.
+The socket is mated with a 2×5 (10-pin) IDC female connector, and typically connected to a ribbon cable.
 The UEXT cable assembly is referred to as a 10-pin IDC Connector Ribbon Cable.
 These cables are readily available and cheap.

 Electrical characteristics

 The UEXT connector presents power and three serial buses: Asynchronous, I2C, SPI.
 All pins conform to 3.3 volt digital logic.
 The asynchronous serial bus requires additional level-shifting circuits and connectors to support RS-232, RS-422, RS-485, DMX512, or MIDI.